Epic skiing: A ski pass to multiple resorts in North America

 The travel arrangements included one way flights from Scotland to Canada, then Canada to Utah and home again from Colorado to Scotland.

 We drove a rental car between the resorts and while the journeys were long by UK standards they offered wonderfully scenic views, especially of the Rocky Mountain range.
+You could also arrange for Avon Transportation in Colorado to the ski resorts instead of driving yourself.

 Each ski mountain had unique attractions and fantastic challenges.